 A "detail drawing" is a drawing of a single component, assembly of multiple parts, or an entire system of assemblies.
 A detail drawing provides complete and precise descriptions of a part's dimensions, shape and how it is manufactured.
 A detail drawing should be concise, in that it conveys only the information needed to create the part.
 Information such as the exact size, type of material, finish, tolerance and any special shop instructions that are necessary to create the part are included its detail drawing.

 Detail drawings are created on standard paper sizes.
 The "North American Standard Paper Size" is specified by the ANSI Y14.5 standard and is used in the US.
 Figure 1 shows the different North American Standard paper sizes.
 The smallest size is designated by the letter "A" and is the size of a typical sheet of notebook paper (8 ½ x 11 inch).
 The largest size is "E," which is equivalent to 16 sheets of notebook paper.

-An engineer "scales" very large or small objects in his or her drawings.
+An engineer "scales" very large or small objects in their drawings.
 For example, the components that make up a 1-inch microrobot are too small to draw to scale due to feature sizes that are not easily seen unmagnified.
 An appropriate scale, say 1/10 inch = 1 inch, is chosen to convey the necessary details, and then an appropriate paper size is chosen.
 The scale of the drawing is noted in the title block.

 The following information should be present on a detail drawing:

 - material type